backend-development/backend-development-textbook/source/apis.md

 The [json:api specification](https://jsonapi.org/) is a well thought out convention for this.

-It is especially good with the HATEOS aspect of REST.

-The json:api specification adhers to this principle.
+It is especially good with the HATEOS aspect of REST, the json:api specification adhers to this principle.

 ## Rendering JSON